Recent Legal Update

 Key Requirements

-• Confirm whether the vehicle is an estate asset: Ownership at death controls.
-A vehicle titled solely in the decedent’s name is typically part of the probate estate; a vehicle titled with survivorship rights may pass outside probate.
+- Confirm whether the vehicle is an estate asset: Ownership at death controls.
+A vehicle titled solely in the decedent’s name is typically part of the probate estate unless a recognized nonprobate or simplified transfer procedure applies; a vehicle titled with survivorship rights may pass outside probate.

-• Verify that the vehicle is reported and traceable: Estate administration normally requires an inventory and later accountings that should reflect major personal property, sales, and distributions.
+- Verify that the vehicle is reported and traceable: Estate administration normally requires a 90-day inventory and later annual/final accountings that should reflect major personal property, sales, and distributions.

-• Use the Clerk of Superior Court’s supervision tools if information is missing: The Clerk can require reports/accountings and can address disputes through estate proceedings and orders.
+- Use the Clerk of Superior Court’s supervision tools if information is missing: The Clerk can require estate accountings and can address disputes through estate proceedings and orders.

 What the Statutes Say